By: Marilyn L. Davis

 Nowhere to Hide and No One to Blame

-My appointment in the president’s office was for 2 PM.
-Meeting him wasn’t unusual and I didn’t think anything of it.
+Meeting with the president of the college and my supervising Dean weren’t unusual and I didn’t think anything of it.
 I’d been in his office for other appointments, but walking in and finding five other Deans, all with three by five cards in their hands wasn’t the norm.

 The president started by telling me that they were all concerned.
 As a psychology major, I’d participated in mock interventions in class, so I knew what they were going to do.
 I have to confess that I wouldn’t make a good candidate for any TV shows on interventions.
 I caved and started crying before he could finish; interrupted him, and asked, “What do you need me to do?”